-Whether looking for a corporate or non-profit board seat, this session will help eliminate some of the mystery of obtaining it.
+The Daniel Burnham room at The Chicago Club was full of members and guests who were looking for a corporate or non-profit board seat.
+Our panel of experts were able to help eliminate some of the mystery of obtaining it.
 Board recruitment is a two-way street as companies and nonprofit organizations are looking for you as diligently as you are looking for them.
-How do you make yourself stand out in a large pool of candidates?
+The panel navigated the following questions: How do you make yourself stand out in a large pool of candidates?
 Who should you be networking with?
 And which board is right for you?
-All these questions and more will be expertly discussed.
-Frank Jaehnert will moderate an impressive panel of directors and thought leaders including Eileen Kamerick, Nelda Connors, Anouk Pappers and Sara Spiering.
-If you are looking for your first board seat or looking to broaden your portfolio, you won’t want to miss this event.
+Frank Jaehnert moderated an impressive panel of directors and thought leaders including Eileen Kamerick, Nelda Connors, Anouk Pappers and Sara Spiering.

 Nelda J. Connors is the Founder and CEO of Pine Grove Holdings, LLC, a privately-held investment firm.
 Since founding Pine Grove in 2011, Ms. Connors has overseen transactions representing over $300M in enterprise value.
 Her recognized expertise and sought-after strategic counsel currently place her on the public Board of